overhangio/tutor/README.md

     make cms

-This will open a shell in the LMS container.
+This will open a shell in the LMS (or CMS) container.
 You can then run just any command you are used to.
 For example, collect assets and run a local server:

-    paver update_assets lms --settings=development
+    paver update_assets lms --settings=mysettings
     ./manage.py lms runserver 0.0.0.0:8000

-Note that the containers are built on the Ginkgo release.
-If you are working on a different version of Open edX, you will have to rebuild the images with a different `EDX_PLATFORM_VERSION` argument.
-You may also want to change the `EDX_PLATFORM_REPOSITORY` argument to point to your own fork of edx-platform.
+## Maintainers

+The images are built, tagged and uploaded to Docker Hub in one command:

+    make dockerhub

 ## Troubleshooting

 ### "Running migrations...
 Killed!"